Obsidian-OS/overlays/README.md

     - **Permissions/Ownership:** `chmod`, `fchmodat`, `chown`, `fchownat`, `lchown`
     - **File Truncation:** `truncate`

 - **Directory Merging for `ls` and similar tools:** When `opendir` and `readdir` are intercepted, the library merges the contents of the original directory with its corresponding overlay directory.
-This means tools like `ls` will display files from both the original location and the overlay, with overlayed files taking precedence (shadowing original files with the same name).
+This means tools like `ls` will display files from both the original location and the overlay.
+Overlayed files with the same name will take precedence, effectively shadowing the original files.

 - **Configurable Overlays:** Overlay paths are configured via `/etc/obsidianos-overlays.conf`.

+- **Blacklisting:** Prevents specified paths from being overlaid.
+This is useful for protecting critical system directories or avoiding unintended behavior.
+Blacklisted paths will always resolve to their original location, bypassing any overlays.
+    - **Default Blacklist:** Includes essential system directories like `/dev`, `/sys`, `/proc`, `/tmp`, and `/run` to prevent system instability.
+    - **Configurable Blacklist:** Additional blacklist patterns can be defined in `/etc/obsidianos-overlays.blacklist`.
+This file supports glob-like patterns (e.g., `/usr/local/bin/*` or `*.log`) which are converted to regular expressions.
+Lines starting with `#` are treated as comments.

 ## Configuration